The Community Social Planning Council of Toronto is an independent

 This position reports to the Executive Director and is part of the Management Team.

-The CSPC-T is committed to employment equity and actively solicits applicants from the full diversity of its community.
+The CSPC-T is committed to employment equity, and welcomes applicants from the full diversity of its community.

 Interested candidates are asked to submit a resume and covering letter outlining how they meet the above criteria to